byPvPJunkie/ServerNuker-Bot/README.md

 # ServerNuker Bot
-The best discord server for clearing your server. https://www.servernuker.tk
+The best discord bot for clearing your server. https://www.servernuker.tk

 # Invite